Children laughing and playing

 • Morning and afternoon free play.

-• Chats with zoo experts up to three times per week.
+• Chats with zoo experts and other special experiences up to three times per week.

 • Outside time, as much as weather permits.